 Don’t get sucked into going for the cheapest.
 Read my guide on How to Choose the Right Hosting Solution to learn more.

 So what’s the difference?
-In short, a web designer focuses on the front-end of your website.
-A web developer focuses on the back-end coding and other techie stuff.
+In short, a web designer focuses on the front end of your website.
+A web developer or a development company focuses on the back-end coding of the website or mobile app and other techie stuff, primarily related to an e-commerce website.

 Type of Website

 Then there are the E-Commerce type websites.
-These have a shopping cart, and so on to enable fast safe and smooth online transactions.
+These have a shopping cart and require the content creation and management, enabling fast, safe, and smooth online transactions.
 The website you choose will usually determine the cost.

 If you want customers to take your business serious, stay away from brochure sites.
 Also, don’t base your choice on price.
-Instead, focus on your needs and the quality of the site you desire.
+Instead, focus on your needs and the site’s quality you desire.

-Do you want a website with as an online shop for customers to buy your product or service?
+Do you want a website like an online shop for customers to buy your product or service?
 Then you need a payment gateway.

 It is an e-commerce application service provider.
 They authorise credit or debit card payments online or via your website.

-This is a software application that enables you to build a site in minutes.
+This software application enables you to build a site in minutes.
 With no technical knowledge, though with some limitations.

 There are different website builders.
 Some are free, and others paid.
 They all come with various bells and whistles.